xzenggit/en/_posts/2016-03-30-notes-for-Intro2ML.md

 * Kernel: linear, rbf, or others.
 * Gamma parameter: defines how much influence a single traning example has.
 The larger the `gamma` is, the closer other examples must be to be affected.
 * C parameter: controls tradeoff between smooth decision boundary and classifying training points correctly.
-A low `c` makes the decision surface smooth, while a high `c` aims at classifying all training examples correctly.
+A low `C` makes the decision surface smooth, while a high `C` aims at classifying all training examples correctly.

 Naive Bayes is great for text--it’s faster and generally gives better performance than an SVM for this particular problem.